The Resort Municipality of Whistler holds an annual Student Council competition in celebration of Local Government Awareness Week.

 Abbey chose her sister Mallory to accompany her as Press Secretary for the day.
 As Mayor for the Day, Abbey spoke with Mayor Nancy Wilhelm-Morden and CAO Mike Furey, visited departments in Municipal Hall to learn how Whistler's local government is run, attended Committee of the Whole and discussed proposals outlined in her winning letter, and declared Whistler Olympic Plaza's great lawn officially open for the summer.

-Abbey made a public speech at the Council meeting about her day at Municipal Hall and had a resolution passed to have a daytime council meeting for Grade 5 Whistler students to learn about Whistler’s local government.
+Abbey made a public speech at the Regular Council Meeting about her day at Municipal Hall and had a resolution passed to have a daytime Council Meeting for Grade 5 Whistler students to learn about Whistler’s local government.

 2014 Mayor for the Day